gershwin-os/builder-arm64/README.md

 ### Notes:

 - **Purpose:** This Dockerfile is designed specifically for GitHub Actions workflows targeting Gershwin development and builds.
-- **Dependencies:** GNUstep's tools-make and other required packages are pre-installed for efficiency.
+- **Dependencies:** GNUstep's required packages are pre-installed for efficiency.